 You may have noticed how much more common those square barcodes, QR Codes, are nowadays.
 You seem to see them everywhere.
 If you’re not up to date with your gadgets and technology, you might not realize what they’re for, and just how valuable QR codes can be to your marketing efforts.

-Genius Examples of QR Codes in Marketing
+10 Genius Examples of QR Codes used in Marketing Campaigns:

 - 1. Directing Customers to a Landing Page or Website